PIGWEB-EU/FAIR-guidelines/README.md

 - Researchers feel they get too little credit for data, where citation and co-authorship would be good incentives.

-This reflects a couple of aspects around (FAIR) data sharing and re-use.
+This reflects a couple of aspects around (FAIR) data sharing and reuse.
-First, researchers seem to see the value of sharing and re-using data but are practically hindered by a lack of knowledge and resources.
+First, researchers seem to see the value of sharing and reusing data but are practically hindered by a lack of knowledge and resources.
 Secondly, the incentives to share data seem to be insufficient.
-These might be the main causes of the currently low data sharing and re-use adoption.
+These might be the main causes of the currently low data sharing and reuse adoption.
 At the same time, there might be some misunderstanding regarding the current opportunities and incentives.

-The FAIR data guidelines for pig research in this Deliverable introduce the FAIR principles and the requirements for delivering FAIR data, and the various aspects regarding data management and curation that are relevant for efficient data sharing and re-use.
+The FAIR data guidelines for pig research in this Deliverable introduce the FAIR principles and the requirements for delivering FAIR data, and the various aspects regarding data management and curation that are relevant for efficient data sharing and reuse.
 The objective is to provide knowledge and introduce good practices and tools that can support the adoption of FAIR data practices by the broader community’s adoption of FAIR data practices.
-Moreover, it attempts to lower some of the barriers to data sharing and re-use by discussing some observed misunderstandings and interpretations and clarifying some often less well-known opportunities and incentives.
+Moreover, it attempts to lower some of the barriers to data sharing and reuse by discussing some observed misunderstandings and interpretations and clarifying some often less well-known opportunities and incentives.